-What happened with straightforward, logical, easy to follow story?
-Who are these people Ori has to interact constantly?
+What happened with a straightforward, logical, easy to follow story?
+Who are these people Ori has to interact with constantly?
 Why all these side quests?
 What's with a slew of "currencies" you need to collect?
 Merchants?
 What's going on?!
 Not only it's difficult to control the character, but the game is now constantly interrupted by a crowd of random needy characters, who constantly make you do stuff.
-It feels so besides the main story line, and much more difficult to follow what's going on, what's next and why you're doing all these quests.
-Again, I understand that for gamers it's probably a new and exciting development, but for a casual player it's just beyond confusing.
+It feels so besides the main storyline, and much more difficult to follow what's going on, what's next, and why you're doing all these quests.
+Again, I understand that for gamers it's probably a new and exciting development, but for a casual player, it's just beyond confusing.

 Achievements and Abilities

 As much as I loved Ori and the Blind Forest, I just can't play Ori and the Will of the Wisps.
-It's way too complicated, convoluted, overly complex, full of interruptions and non-linear intermissions.
+It's way too complicated, convoluted, overly complex, full of interruptions, and non-linear intermissions.
 It's way more work and effort.
-It's not a smooth flow that just takes you along with the story, it's a struggle to keep up with controls, track resources, manage abilities and purchase achievements.
+It's not a smooth flow that just takes you along with the story, it's a struggle to keep up with controls, track resources, managing abilities, and purchase achievements.

 It makes me very sad.
 I understand that the Will of the Wisps is an upgrade in every sense of the word, but it clearly is geared to attract more hardcore gamers.
 I totally understand this, and I don't blame the studio for trying to capture this audience.
 But for me...
 I'm just left out.
 The new Ori is here, but I can no longer enjoy it.
 I will probably watch a video walk-through, and would still probably enjoy it, but it's not something I'm looking forward to.
 One of the best games ever made is no longer accessible to those who loved the original for its simplicity.